DinographicPixels/TouchGuild/SECURITY.md

 ## Supported Versions

-Only the latest version is safe to use, and can receive security updates.
+Only the latest version is safe to use as we don't check vulnerabilities for older versions.